kileader/BudgetGameRankings/README.md

 # Kevin Leader Individual Project

-This repository is of an individual project for Enterprise Java.
+This repository is of an individual project for Madison College's Enterprise Java Course.

 ### Problem Statement